Geodan/pg2b3dm/README.md

 - There is no support (yet) for multiple contents per tile;

-- There is no support (yet) for creating child subtrees, only root subtree file 0_0_0.subtree is created;

 - There is no support (yet) for implicit tiling metadata;

 - Parameter '-l --lodcolumn' is ignored when using implicit tiling;

-- Only the first value of parameter of geometric errors is used in tileset.json.
+- Only the first value of parameter of geometric errors is used in tileset.json;

+- When using larger geometries (that intersect partly with a quadtree tile) and implicit tiling there can be issues with feature visibility.

 For more information about Implicit Tiling see https://github.com/CesiumGS/3d-tiles/tree/draft-1.1/specification/ImplicitTiling